arocketman/Incremental-mafia/readme.md

 * Laravel as PHP framework
 * Vue.js as MVVM
 * jQuery for DOM manipulation and ajax requests to the server.
+* SweetAlert for JS alerts.
+* Animate.css for css animations.

 ## The game